 What is the California Real Estate Exam Passing Rate?

-The passing rate for the California real estate exam in 2020 was 53%.
-To many, a 50/50 shot can feel daunting.
+The passing rate for the California real estate exam in 2023 was 53%.
+A 50/50 shot can feel daunting.
 But, with proper preparation and understanding of what you will be tested on, passing the California real estate exam can be easy!

 Will There Be Math on the Real Estate Exam?